PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 # Migrating from Legacy Actions

+[TOC]

+## Overview
 This document is targeted at developers who created actions in Pipedream's UI prior to April 2021.
 The purpose is to help users migrate legacy actions to the new component model.
 There is no current timeline for the deprecation of legacy actions, but developers are encouraged to migrate to the new model.

-# Key Changes
+## Key Changes

-There are some important differences between the coding patterns for Pipedream's component model and legacy actions.
+Following are the key changes to the development patterns for creating actions using Pipedream's component and legacy models.

 **User Input**